Kelli O’Hara, Richard Thomas join Tabernacle Choir Christmas

 “Right now, it seems almost like it’s Mars,” O’Hara said, comparing the concert to events held under coronavirus restrictions.
 “I’m just really happy to be a part of it.
 I think it’ll be uplifting and something to look forward to.”

-“Christmas with The Tabernacle Choir,” taped at the Mormon Church’s Temple Square complex in Salt Lake City, airs as an hourlong special Monday, Dec.
-14, on PBS stations (check local listings for times), with a 90-minute version at 8 p.m.
+“Christmas with The Tabernacle Choir,” taped at The Church of Jesus Christ of Latter-day Saints’ Temple Square complex in Salt Lake City, airs as an hourlong special Monday, Dec.
+14, on PBS stations (check local listings for times).
+A 90-minute version at 8 p.m.
 EST Thursday, Dec.
 17, on BYUtv, a cable and streaming channel.

 As part of its “Americana Christmas” theme, the concert pays tribute to musical genres including folk, bluegrass and African American spirituals, and to holiday traditions and stories that are unique to the nation, according to a release.